Moments of generalized fractional polynomial processes: Preliminaries

 whose unique solution is given by $t\mapsto e^{tA}\vec{u}$ \cite[Theorem 2.9]{Engel01}.
 This yields the following property of polynomial processes. \begin{thm}[Moment formula, cf.~\cite{Cuchiero12}] Let $X$ be $m$-polynomial with extended generator $\cG$.
 For each $k\in\{1,\dots,m\}$ we find $A\in \bR^{N \times N}, N = \dim\cP_k$, such that $P_t|_{\cP_k}=e^{tA}$ for all $t\geq0$, i.e. for all $x\in S$ and $u\in\cP_k$,

-\end{thm} \begin{rem} \begin{enumerate}[(i)] \item Exploiting the fact that polynomial processes are special semimartingales with polynomial coefficients, \Cref{thm:moment formula for polynomial processes} can be used to characterise polynomial processes.
+\end{thm} \begin{rem} \begin{enumerate}[(i)] \item Taking advantage of the fact that polynomial processes are special semimartingales with polynomial coefficients, \Cref{thm:moment formula for polynomial processes} can be used to characterise polynomial processes.
 A detailed exposition of this can be found in \cite{Cuchiero12}. \item An important extension of the moment formula is presented in \cite[Theorem 2.5]{Filipovic17}, where the finiteness of absolute moments in \Cref{def:polynomial process} is not required.
 In this case, the conditional moment formula holds, i.e. for $u\in\cP_k$,

 \end{enumerate} \end{rem}